 Blue laser technology: Renishaw expands range and improves repeatability of on-machine tool measurement solutions

-Global engineering technologies company, Renishaw, will showcase its second-generation NC4+ Blue non-contact tool setting solution at EMO Milano 2021.
-The new system will be one of many smart factory process control solutions demonstrated by Renishaw, which are proven to help machine shops across many industries transform their production capabilities.
+Global engineering technologies company, Renishaw, will showcase its second-generation NC4+ Blue non-contact tool setting solution at IMTS 2022 which takes place from September 12th to 17th at McCormick Place, Chicago.
+The new system, which is proven to help machine shops across many industries transform their production capabilities, will be one of many future factory process control solutions on Renishaw's stand on booth 135509 on Level 3 of the East Building.

-Building on the success of the original NC4+ Blue launched at EMO Hannover 2019, the latest evolution of the non-contact tool setter features an ultra-compact design and is now available in four sizes, with operating gaps ranging from 55 mm to 240 mm.
+Building on the success of the original NC4+ Blue, the latest evolution of the non-contact tool setter features an ultra-compact design and is now available in four sizes, with operating gaps ranging from 55 mm to 240 mm.
 Measurement repeatability has also been improved across the range, now down to +/- 0.5 micron on smaller separations.

 Improved machining accuracy